camsdocsample/camsdocsample.github.io/README.md

 <br/>

-**Create an `.atext` file from the "**File**" menu:**<br/> Click "**File**" > “**"Save…"**” to name and save the file to the desired location
+**Create an `.atext` file from the "**File**" menu:** <br/> Click "**File**" > “**Save…**” to name and save the file to the desired location

 <br/>

 ### Method 2: Save data as a Rich Text Format (RTF) document
 When aText data is saved as an RTF, a user will be able to see all Snippets from the selected Groups that were exported.
-This allows users to conduct a word or phrase search within the entirety of the Snippets.
+This allows users to conduct a word or phrase count within the entirety of the Snippets.
 <br/> <br/>

 **Export all Groups as an RTF document**: <br/>